ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 The result is a JSON object with the log topics being the object keys, and the log levels being the object values.

-This API can be turned off via the startup option --log.api-enabled
+This API can be turned off via the startup option --log.api-enabled.
+In case

 the API is disabled, all requests will be responded to with HTTP 403.
 If the